 Capital expenditures are the largest ongoing component of our investing activities.
 New and existing bakery-cafe expenditures include costs related to the opening of bakery-cafes and delivery hubs, to remodel and maintain bakery-cafes, and to upgrade systems and equipment in bakery-cafes.
 Fresh dough facility expenditures include costs related to the opening of new fresh dough facilities and costs to expand, remodel and maintain existing facilities.
 Support center expenditures primarily include investments in technology infrastructure to create the capabilities needed to support ongoing operational initiatives and costs related to enterprise systems and other capital needs.
-A summary of capital expenditures for the periods indicated consisted of the following (in thousands):
+Capital expenditures, for the periods indicated, were as follows (in thousands):

-Fo r the fi scal year end led
+For the fiscal year ended

-Dec ember 30, 2014 Dec ember 31, 2013 December 25, 2012
+December 29, 2015 December 30, 2014 December 31, 2013

-New bakery-cafes. \$ 109,941 \$ 90,409 \$ 72,683
+New bakery-cafes \$ 115,552 \$ 109,941 \$ 90,409

-Existing bakery-cafes 57,915 63,175 50,185
+Existing bakery-cafes 59,081 57,915 63,175

-Fresh dough facilities 12,178 11,461 13,434
+Fresh dough facilities 12,175 12,178 11,461

-Support centers 44,183 26,965 16,026
+Support centers and IT infrastructure 37,124 44,183 26,965

-Total \$ 224,217 \$ 192,010 \$ 152,328
+Total \$ 223,932 \$ 224,217 \$ 192,010

 Our capital requirements have been and will continue to be significant.
 Our future capital requirements and the adequacy of available funds will depend on many factors, including the pace of expansion, real estate markets, site locations, the nature of the arrangements negotiated with landlords, and the extent of operational initiatives.
 We believe that cash provided by our operations, our term loan borrowings, and available borrowings under our credit facility will be sufficient to fund our capital requirements in both our short-term and long-term future.
-We currently anticipate \$225 million to \$250 million of capital expenditures in fiscal 2015, including the opening of approximately 10 Company-owned delivery hubs, approximately 55 to 65 Company-owned bakery-cafes, and the conversion of approximately 300 Company-owned bakery-cafes to Panera 2.0.
+We currently anticipate capital expenditures of \$200 million to \$225 million in fiscal 2016.